ray-project/ray/doc/source/data/dataset.rst

 Where to Go from Here?
 ----------------------

-As new user of Ray Datasets, you may want to start with our :ref:`Getting Started Guide<data_getting_started>`.
+As new user of Ray Datasets, you may want to start with our :ref:`Getting Started Guide<datasets_getting_started>`.
 If you've run your first examples already, you might want to dive into Ray Datasets' key concepts or our User Guide instead.
 Advanced users can utilize the Ray Datasets API reference for their projects.